 Closed seasons in tidal waters

-This page provides information on closed seasons in tidal waters.
+This page provides information on closed seasons for recreational fishing in tidal waters.
 Information on closed seasons in fresh waters is also available.

 Why do we have closed seasons?